eclipse-ditto/ditto/README.md

 #### Build from within Docker image

-If you do not have the right Maven and JDK version available, you can also use a Maven Docker image as build environment:
+If you do not have the right Maven and JDK version available, you can also use a Maven Docker image as build environment.
+On a Linux or macOS host, you can expose the docker socket to Maven like this:

 ```bash
 # Start up the docker image with maven: